Our Services

 • Early detection of systemic atherosclerosis

-What to Expect During an ABI Test
+What to Expect

 The test is quick, comfortable, and typically completed within 15–20 minutes.
 You'll lie down while blood pressure cuffs are placed on your arms and ankles.
 A Doppler device is used to listen to blood flow and measure pressure readings.